Skip to main content

 You have the right to request other workplace changes when you have been given advice from a health care provider or doula.
 This may require you to have a conversation with your employer about your request.

-• bonding time by a birthing or non-birthing parent after the birth or adoption of the child.
+• bonding time as a birthing or non-birthing parent; and

 3. Expressing milk at work